Ephenia/Pokeclicker-Scripts/README.md

 The script now has settings in the Settings menu that let you customize its behavior.

 • <strong>Max quest slots</strong> — Overrides the number of quests you can have active simultaneously, anywhere from just 1 to all 10 quests.</br>
+• <strong>Quest reset timer</strong> — Choose a period of time (in minutes) to refresh your quests after if any are incomplete.
+Turn the timer on and off with the button at the bottom of the quest display.
 • <strong>Preferred quest types</strong> — Choose which quest types to prioritize.
 The script will automatically refresh your quests if all current preferred quests have been completed, though it will claim any unpreferred quests that happen to complete.
 If you are using fewer than 10 quest slots, prioritized quests will be selected first.

 <hr>